abbbi/nullfsvfs/README.md

 It can handle regular file operations like mkdir/rmdir/ln but writing to files does not store any data.
-The file size is however saved, so reading from the written files does not really provide any data, but makes userspace programs think they have.
+The file size is however saved, so reading from the files behaves like reading from /dev/zero with a fixed size.

-Writing and reading to a file is basically an NOOP, so  it can be used for performance testing with  applications that require directory structures.
-As it is implemented as kernel module, instead of using FUSE, there is absolutely no overhead for copying application data from user to kernel space while writing to the filesystem.
+Writing and reading is basically an NOOP, so it can be used for performance testing with applications that require directory structures.
+As it is implemented as kernel module, instead of using FUSE, there is absolutely no overhead for copying application data from user to kernel space while performing write or read operations.

 ![alt text](https://github.com/abbbi/nullfsvfs/raw/master/nullfs.jpg)